ncchung/jackstraw/README.md

 ## Stable Version on CRAN

-The stable version **jackstraw v1.3.14** is on CRAN.
-To install a stable version from CRAN:
+The stable version **jackstraw v1.3.17** is on CRAN.
+To install from CRAN:
 ```R
 install.packages("jackstraw")
 ```